-Manufacturers are competing with each other and releasing devices every day without thinking much about the security risks and issues.
+Manufacturers compete with each other and release devices every day without thinking much about the security risks and issues.

-Most manufacturers do provide Over-the-air (OTA) firmware updates, but these updates stop as soon as they start working on their new device, leaving their current generation exposed to attacks.
+Most manufacturers do provide Over-the-air (OTA) firmware updates.
+Still, these updates stop as soon as they start working on their new device, leaving their current generation exposed to attacks.

 2. Compromised IoT Devices Sending Spam Emails

-The evolution of technology has brought us a plethora of smart devices which include, but not limited to smart appliances, smart home system, etc. These devices use similar computing power as other IoT connected devices and can be used for various activities.
+The evolution of technology has brought us a plethora of smart devices, which include, but are not limited to, smart appliances, smart home systems, etc. These devices use similar computing power as other IoT-connected devices and can be used for various activities.

 A compromised device can be turned into an email server.
 According to a report by the Internet security firm Proofpoint, a smart refrigerator was used to send thousands of spam emails without its owners having any clue.
-Most of these smart devices are capable of being turned into email servers for the purpose of sending mass email spam.
+Most of these smart devices are capable of being turned into email servers to send mass email spam.